Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Sjpj58nh-zQ.md

 ### Transcript

-> is there a way of reducing or switching off hud to avoid screen burn, i mean you can turn off the hud using, the photo mode but that turns off all yeah ui, i don't know if this is this is i mean there's no current way to do that, no go to the q a side and up vote, this this issue or or post it if it's not there yeah qa site here i'm gonna put a link for you guys questions on satisfactorygum.com best place to leave your suggestions and also bugs and stuff like that
+> is there a way of reducing or switching off hud to avoid screen burn, I mean you can turn off the hud using, the photo mode but that turns off all yeah ui, I don't know if this is this is I mean there's no current way to do that, no go to the q a side and up vote, this this issue or or post it if it's not there yeah qa site here I'm gonna put a link for you guys questions on satisfactorygum.com best place to leave your suggestions and also bugs and stuff like that